 A light and refreshing drink for a hot New Orleans summer is the Pimm’s Cup, a cocktail that was reinvented from the original Pimm’s cocktail that was created in London by James Pimm.
 The drink was adjusted by Napoleon House to include lemonade, spritzer and a cucumber slice.
 The Napoleon House has been open since 1914 and is a must stop for cocktails in New Orleans.

 The Hurricane was originally invented in New Orleans by bartender Louis Culligan of the legendary Pat O’Brien’s on Bourbon Street when the bar found itself overstocked with rum.
 The original recipe calls for passion fruit syrup, lemon and dark Jamaican rum, a far cry from the sugary, bright-red drinks now being served by the gallons at Pat O’Brien’s, but it’s still required drinking in New Orleans.

 Ramos Gin Fizz

 If you’ve never heard of a Ramos Gin Fizz, it’s probably because you haven’t been to New Orleans.
 The drink is rarely seen on cocktail menus outside The Big Easy.
 A mix of gin, cream, lemon, lime, orange flower water and egg whites, the sweet drink was concocted by Henry Ramos in 1888 and has been a New Orleans favorite ever since.
-Try one at The Empire Bar at Broussard’s
+Try one at The Empire Bar at Broussard’s.

 The original name for the French Quarter, Vieux Carre was turned into a cocktail in the 1930s at the Carousel Bar in Hotel Monteleone.
-This rye and cognac-based cocktail is similar to a Sazarac with is slightly sweet, smooth finish.
+This rye and cognac-based cocktail is similar to a Sazerac with is slightly sweet, smooth finish.
 And by the way, the Carousel Bar is a classic New Orleans fixture and one you should definitely not miss.
 The rotating bar is magical.

 Brandy Milk Punch